-Please remember the site is used as a sheep field the rest of the year, so please don’t expect a neatly manicured caravan campsite.
+Please remember the campsite is a sheep field for the rest of the year, so please don’t expect a neatly manicured caravan campsite.

-The camp fields are in a flood risk area.
+The campsite fields are in a flood risk area.
 In case of flooding, emergency contact numbers are shown at the entrance gates and instructions will be given by the site team.

-There is no mains hook up on the field.
+There is no electric hook up on the campsite.